Ensure a safe trip with travel insurance plan.

 If you need to cancel your flight for the following reasons, you will not be eligible for flight ticket insurance cancellation:

-If you or your co-traveller are suffering from an existing medical condition that has worsened.
+If you or your co-traveller is suffering from an existing medical condition that has worsened.

 If your cancellation is due to pregnancy or childbirth-related issues.

-If your immediate family member is facing these issues.
+If a member of your immediate family is facing these issues.

 If there are any unforeseen strikes or mob violence in the area.